Jpease1020/unit-testing-react/PITCHME.md

 ---

+### Tools Used
+  - React
+  - Jest
+  - Enzyme

+---

 This needs to be a discussion rather than a presentation.
 Ask questions, give feedback, challenge what I present.

 ---

 ### What's a unit?
   - Intuitively, one can view a unit as the smallest testable part of an application.
-  - While Units can be many things, the unit tests we are focusing on today are the functions within your react components.
+  - While Units can be many things, the units we are focusing on today are the functions within your react components.
   - Well written functions and clean code are generally much easier to test. (think SRP...)

 ---